Fiona Patten: Eros Association

 In 1992, Patten and her partner, Robbie Swan, established the Eros Association, a peak body for the adult industry.

 The company extended its interests into publications, public relations, business, and political advocacy.
 Eros was heavily involved in the editing and publication of a political humour and satire magazine entitled Matilda, an adult magazine entitled Ecstacy, and launched their own "sex and politics" themed magazine Eros.

 The Eros Association was instrumental in support for the Brindabella Wilderness Project, an initiative to preserve wildlife in the Brindabella Valley and Mountains.

 In 2001, the company established the first National Museum of Erotica, dedicated to the history of erotica and the preservation of erotic art, literature, film and photography.
 The museum was unveiled by Chief Minister Kate Carnell.
-While the physical presence of the museum was closed in 2002, the collection remained preserved and continued to grow, with over 400 individual pieces cataloged by 2005, and instead maintained a virtual presence on the internet.
+While the physical presence of the museum was closed in 2002, the collection remained preserved and continued to grow, with over 400 individual pieces catalogued by 2005, and instead maintained a virtual presence on the internet.

 Patten scaled down her interests in the company in 2000 to pursue other interests in advocacy.
-She returned in 2006, and left again in 2014 when she was elected to the Victorian Parliament.
+She returned in 2006 and left again in 2014 when she was elected to the Victorian Parliament.

 National Museum of Erotica

 The National Museum of Erotica was opened in Canberra in 2001, dedicated to the history of erotica and the preservation of erotic art, literature, film and photography.
-The museum was unveiled by Chief Minister Kate Carnell, and was the first establishment of its kind in Australia.
+The museum was unveiled by Chief Minister Kate Carnell and was the first establishment of its kind in Australia.

 The National Museum of Erotica collected works from the likes of Brett Whiteley, Charles Blackman, Salvatore Zofrea, Lesbia Thorpe, Richard Larter, Mario Azzopardi, and more historically Mihály Zichy.
 Patten expressed that the collection and archiving of erotic, pornographic and sexual art and artefacts is fundamentally different from the collection of non-sexual material because the former was perceived as a rapidly diminishing resource in the world.

 The museum housed erotic artistic works, including paintings, pictures, pin-up, illustrated books, comic strips and films, from the United States, the United Kingdom, Japan, Hungary, Russia and Australia.

 The museum also displayed a collection of sex toys, including dildos, vibrators and other mechanical devices dating back to the late 1800s.

-The museum was closed in 2002, but the collection remained preserved and continued to grow, with over 400 individual pieces cataloged by 2005.
+The museum was closed in 2002, but the collection remained preserved and continued to grow, with over 400 individual pieces catalogued by 2005.
 The museum now maintains an internet archive.

-Political career 1992–present
+Political career 1992–2024

 Patten first sought election in the 1992 ACT general election.
-Patten contested the second election for representation in the multi-member single constituency Australian Capital Territory Legislative Assembly on a ticket called the Hare-Clark Independent Group, in association with the larger group of independent politicians who entered an alliance with the Liberal and Residents Rally government.
+Patten contested the second election for representation in the multi-member single constituency Australian Capital Territory Legislative Assembly as part of the Hare-Clark Independent Party.
 Patten ran alongside the sitting member Craig Duby, however both Duby and Patten were unsuccessful in being elected.